guardian/scribe/README.md

 * `emptyEditorWhenDeleting`: This patch makes it impossible to delete the root P element.
 If this was allowed then the editor would begin to create DIV elements for each carriage return.
+* `indentCommand`: Prevent Chrome from inserting BLOCKQUOTEs inside of Ps.
+* `insertListcommands`: Prevent Chrome from inserting lists (UL/OL) inside of Ps.
 * `rootParagraphElement`: Sets the default content of the editor so that each carriage return creates a P.